 Want to attract eyes to your new front yard garden?
 An arbor pulls the attention of friends and family and invites them to do a little exploring and see the hard work you put into the flower beds.

-Pro Tip: Decorate the arbor with flowers and vines to create a stylish, eye-catching entryway.
+Pro Tip: Decorate the arbor with flowers or flowering vines to create a stylish, eye-catching entryway.

-These hardy shrubs are popular for their versatility and can be cut into almost any shape or size you can imagine.
+These hardy boxwood shrubs are popular for their versatility and can be cut into almost any shape or size you can imagine, making them a perfect garden design idea.
 You’ll make a memorable first impression when visitors see these gorgeous art pieces standing right on your front lawn.

 11. Front Door